Skip Manning

-Skip Manning (born April 23, 1945) is a former NASCAR driver from Bogalusa, Louisiana.
+Skip Manning (born April 23, 1945) is an American former NASCAR driver from Bogalusa, Louisiana.
 He competed in seventy-nine Winston Cup events in his career, spanning from 1975 to 1979.
 Manning won the rookie-of-the-year award in 1976.
 He had sixteen top-ten finishes during his career, with his best finish a 3rd at the Talladega Superspeedway in 1977.

 Manning retired from NASCAR racing and returned to Bogalusa, Louisiana, with his wife Gloria Manning.